pantadeusz/raspigcd2/README.md

 ## Compilation options

 You can define ```STEPPING_DELAY_SLEEP_UNTIL``` to disable busy loop in timers.
 This definition will reduce cpu utilization, but increase jitter.

+# Licensing

+If you are interested in different (non-exclusive) license, please contact me (author).